 By Fall of 2013, we hope to have worked with city staff and key stakeholders along the corridor to organize an informed body of community leaders about all of the policy challenges that come with addressing the aforementioned issues along the corridor.
-By the Fall of 2013, we plan to be working with them on developing policy solutions for the corridor.
+By that time, we also plan to be working with community planning leaders on developing policy solutions for the corridor.

 On March 1st, 2011, the Oakland City Council voted to Move the International Blvd.
 TOD Plan Forward!

 More Walkable Communities in East Oakland on The Way!

 We all know that the Fruitvale Transit Village has been held up as a National model of Transit Oriented Development (TOD).
 Well, the fever has spread to the rest of International Blvd., which is being planned to host a Bus Rapid Transit line (BRT) as early as 2015.
 Each future potential BRT station represents an opportunity to create miniature transit-villages, and to attract sorely needed investment in East Oakland.

 For the past six months, TransForm has been working with local communities to put together a vision for International Blvd, and the results are stunning!
 Bike lanes, better transit, desperately needed grocery stores, mixed-income housing, jobs and other community resources are all planned to restore International Blvd. to it's glory days!
 Take a look at the plan yourself (92MB pdf).
 On the evening March 1st, 2011, the Oakland City Council voted unanimously to direct staff to find funding for a CEQA process to accompany the vision for safer, more walkable communities!